W. Pitman’s good luck held for more than half a century. Not everything

 For a time he tried to make a living selling Watkins products but

 returned to farming in 1912.
 That being a feast or famine enterprise,

-in 1916 he decided to run for constable in the precinct that included the county seat.
+in 1916 he decided to run for constable in the precinct that included

-the election, Pitman cut a deal with the sheriff whereby he
+Winning the election, Pitman cut a deal with the sheriff whereby he

 got to live for free in the jail in exchange for helping run the lockup.

 “Everything went along fine,” Pitman later wrote, “until about 9 o’clock

 PM Sept.
 15th 1917.”
 That was when the constable tried to arrest Francisco

 Lopez for being drunk in public.

 “As I approached him he jumped from the sidewalk into the street and

 opened fire on me with a little .38 caliber Colt revolver and I returned

 the fire as quickly as I could.”

-The boozy gunman got off
+The boozy gunman got off two wild rounds before Pitman pulled the

-With a muzzle velocity of roughly 900 feet per second, the big bullet from Pitman’s
+900 feet per second, the big bullet from Pitman’s handgun hit the

-chamber holding what would have been the bad guy’s third shot, while the other
+holding what would have been the bad guy’s third shot, while the other

 half tore into the shooter’s hand, forcing him to drop the now-useless

 with the bandit's gun